ArronJablonowski/OpenClawNotes/README.md

  ```
 You may have to run these commands as root.
 If this still fails, then setup keypais for the root user and login directly as the root user over ssh.
 ```
+# change to root user
+sudo su

-# change to root user, cd to root's home, and pwd to ensure you are in root's home directory - /var/root
+# cd to root's home, and pwd to ensure you are in root's home directory - /var/root
-sudo su && cd ~/ && pwd
+cd ~/ && pwd

 # make .ssh folder, cd into .ssh folder, make authorized_keys file
 mkdir .ssh && cd .ssh && touch authorized_keys